 In January 1954, exactly two years after he introduced himself to the racing industry, Shelby finished in the top 10 of a 1,000-kilometer race in Buenos Aires, Argentina.
 Being the competitive racer that he was, Shelby would have liked to have placed higher, but the mark was impressive considering that he was squaring off against Ferraris, Jaguars, and Aston Martins among other more powerful cars.

-Speaking of Aston Martin, its team manager, John Wyer, had grown impressed with Shelby’s skills behind the wheel of an Allard and asked him if he would co-drive one of his British grand tourers in an upcoming race.
+Speaking of Aston Martin, its team manager, John Wyer, was impressed with Shelby’s skills behind the wheel of an Allard and asked him if he would co-drive one of his British grand tourers in an upcoming race.
 Carroll Shelby’s new association with Aston Martin later brought the Texas native overseas for the first time, where he would display his skills in front of the European racing crowd.

 Now behind the wheel of some of the most powerful vehicles on the planet, Shelby was able to demonstrate his true racing prowess to the world.
 Shelby claimed a host of championships throughout his storied career and won Sports Illustrated’s Sports Car Driver of the Year Award in 1956 and 1957.